 A course on the identification and treatment of individuals with autism.
 A brief historical overview will be included.
 Characteristics and learning styles of individuals with autism will be examined.

 A broad introduction to human communication sciences and disorders as they are experienced in educational settings.
-Students are required to observe typical and atypical communication and accumulate observation hours in a school setting.
+Students are required to observe typical and atypical communication and accumulate observation hours.
 Fundamental writing skills related to the profession are addressed.

 A broad introduction to human communication sciences and organically based communication disorders as they are experienced in medical settings.